Berkeley-MDes/tdf-fa23-upasanapradhan/README.md

 <img width="200" alt="Creating a sphere" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/Rhino.png">

-The model was comples to grasp but the video and tutorials helped me along with a few questions that I could search about.
+The model was complex to grasp but the video and tutorials helped me along with a few questions that I could search about.
+I started with changing the parameters for the component, what would work and what would fail.

 #### Diagram to show my understanding of the model ####
-This diagram display the most important features from the Model.
+This diagram display the most important features from the model.
+I tried to break ot dom into simple form to truly understand what is happening.
 <img alt="Flowchart" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/Flowchart.png">

 #### Creating a Pen Stand ####
 Learned how to create my own model and progressively learned:
-1. using a cylinder shape as a void
+1. Using a cylinder shape as a void
-2. using centers from the top and bottom to create a loft.
+2. Using centers from the top and bottom to create a loft.
 <img width="400" alt="In Rhino" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/PenStand.png">
 <img width="400" alt="The Grasshopper model" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/PenStandGrasshopper.png">

+Learning a new tool is intimidating but finding success in small step really helps you go on and try new things.

 #### My first shot at 3D Printing ####

 The fabrication class helped me a lot when I tried to print a model.
+I was able to get my first ever print with a 3D Printer.

 <img width="200" alt="3D Print" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/3D Print.jpg">
 <img width="200" alt="Phone Stand" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/3DPrint PhoneStand.jpg">

-The print in use:
+** The print in use: **

 <img width="200" alt="Phone stand with a phone" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/PhoneStand.jpg">
 <img width="200" alt="Phone stand with Kindle" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/PhoneStandKindle.jpg">